 Biaggi’s Restaurant Menu Design

 Biaggi’s staff was skeptical when they gave HotOperator a call and asked us to work on Biaggi’s restaurant menu design.
-They had heard and thought about menu engineering and menu design, but had always designed the menu themselves.
+They had heard and thought about menu engineering and menu design.
+But had always designed the menu themselves.
 Needless to say, they had reservations about using an outside resource.
-In fact, the only person in the company who wanted to hear what I had to say was the former president and CEO of Biaggi’s, John McDonnell.
+The only person in the company who wanted to hear what I had to say was the former president and CEO of Biaggi’s, John McDonnell.

-I told them it’s important to keep in mind what a well-engineered menu can do for your restaurant business.
-When properly developed, a menu can increase the plate contribution in your restaurant, which means it can increase the overall amount of money your restaurant generates in dollars to the bank, or into your pocket.
-It can also smooth out the throughput in your operation, which means you can place a focus on the items that move through the kitchen and out the door more smoothly.
-A good menu can also enhance the way consumers feel about the food they’re about to order, how much they like your food when they get it and it can even reduce the number of complaints your restaurant staff receives.
+We informed them it’s important to know what a well-engineered menu can do for a restaurant.
+A great menu can increase the plate contribution in your restaurant.
+That means it can increase the overall amount of money your restaurant generates in dollars to the bank.
+It can also smooth out the throughput in your operation.
+That means you can place a focus on the items that move through the kitchen and out the door more often.
+A good menu can also enhance the way consumers feel about the food they’re about to order.
+It can also change how much they like your food when they get it.
+Plus, a great menu can reduce the number of complaints get.

 What a restaurant menu design can’t do.

-But as much as it’s important to keep in mind what a menu can do, it’s also important to remember what it can’t do.
+As much as it’s important to keep in mind what a menu can do, it’s also important to remember what it can’t.
 No matter how well-engineered a menu is, it cannot keep up with fluctuating food costs.
-It isn’t great at increasing the foot traffic into your restaurant, and it can’t outsell a server.
-As an example, if you bring attention to one of your menu items, but your servers don’t support the item, the product will not move very well.
+It isn’t great at increasing the foot traffic into your restaurant.
+Plus, it can’t outsell a server.

 I know this firsthand because one of the restaurant operators I worked with in the Chicago area had just that problem.
 When anyone tried to order an item that we had highlighted, the servers would talk them out of it.
 I know this for a fact because I traveled to Chicago to find out why the highlights were not working as well as they should have.
 When I tried to order one of the items in question, the server frowned and said, “You don’t want that.”

-Having said all of this, I can tell you that when the menu is engineered properly, and the design and descriptions are professionally developed, the menu will do a lot to help your restaurant bring in its highest potential for return on investment.
+Having said that, a great menu can do a lot to help your restaurant bring in its highest return on investment.

 You’re Entitled to a Profit